MrBallUK/Browser-Extension/README.md

-# Negative News Chrome Extension Blocker
+# Negative News Block for Chrome

 A Chrome extension that transforms your news browsing experience by filtering out negative content, blocking ads, and replacing them with uplifting content.
 It helps create a more positive browsing experience by hiding negative articles and replacing them with dad jokes and motivational quotes.